scith/docker_odoo_ynh/README.md

 Dockerized Odoo for YunoHost
 ----------------------------
 Warning: This YunoHost app is still in development.
 Use it at your own risk!
+I am **not** responsible for any data loss that jeopardizes your organization

 **WARNING**: Odoo is a complex app. **DO NOT USE IT** to run your business unless you know what you are doing!!!
 If you don't, use <a href="https://www.odoo.com/fr_FR/pricing-online#num_users=1&custom_apps=0">the hosted Odoo</a> that will give you peace and customer support!